Nile Rodgers: 2010s: Autobiography, Daft Punk, Songwriters Hall of Fame, It's About Time

 Rodgers and Bernard Edwards were inducted into the Songwriters Hall of Fame on June 9, 2016.
 In 2017, after 11 nominations for Chic, Rodgers was inducted into the Rock and Roll Hall of Fame with an award for Musical Excellence.
 "It's sort of bittersweet," says Rodgers.
 "I'm quite flattered that they believed that I was worthy, but my band Chic didn't win.
 They plucked me out of the band and said, 'You're better than Chic.'
 That's wacky to me ...
 I am flattered and I think it's cool, but I feel like somebody put me in the lifeboat and told my family they can't get in."

 On the evening of 25 June 2017, Rodgers and Chic returned to the Glastonbury Festival, as headliners on the Pyramid Stage, for an audience of close to 100,000.
 In September of the same year, a version of George Michael's song "Fantasy" was released, credited to "George Michael featuring Nile Rodgers."
 The track, released as a B-side by Michael's label in 1990, was reworked by Rodgers and featured him prominently on guitar.
-It was Michael's only posthumous release.

 In June 2018, "Till the World Falls", the first single from Nile Rodgers & Chic's first album since 1992, It's About Time, was released.
 The song featured Mura Masa, Cosha and Vic Mensa.
 The album was released in September 2018, and hit the Top 10 in the UK.
 It was the first Chic record to hit the Top 10 in 25 years.
 Two singles from the album were subsequently released: "Sober" featuring Craig David and Stefflon Don, and "Do You Wanna Party" featuring LunchMoney Lewis.
 In December 2018, Nile Rodgers & Chic began their first UK arena tour.
 They were nominated for a Brit Award in the "Best International Group Category", in January 2019.

 In July 2018, Rodgers co-founded Hipgnosis Songs Fund with Merck Mercuriadis.
 An IP investment and song management company, Hipgnosis Songs Fund went public later that year.

 In November 2018, to mark the 40th anniversary of "Le Freak", Rhino/Atlantic released The Chic Organisation 1977-79, a 6-CD box set containing Chic's first three albums, Sister Sledge's We Are Family and a collection of rarities, including a facsimile of Chic's first single – a 12″ promo for "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)" released by Buddah Records in 1977.

 In January 2019, Rodgers offered 600 free tickets to furloughed US Federal workers during the US Government Shutdown to the Nile Rodgers & Chic concert at the MGM National Harbor in Washington, DC.